 This means that even if someone were to intercept your data, they’d still have a very hard time deciphering it – let alone using it to do anything malicious.

-Real World Examples of Why a VPN Service is Essential
+Real-World Examples of Why a VPN Service is Essential

 These examples show why privacy is so important and why you need to take the time to actively protect your privacy while online.
 You’re Browsing the Internet in a Public Place –

 - A VPN keeps your browsing history private and makes it harder for others to see what you’ve been up to online.
-This can be especially helpful if you’re at a coffee shop, airport or other place with free wifi.
+This can be especially helpful if you’re at a coffee shop, airport or other places with free wifi.

 - You’re on a Public Network – Public networks are unsecured and often unmonitored, which can make them a breeding ground for identity theft and data theft.
 If you’re logging into your bank account, email account or any other sensitive account from a public network, a VPN can help keep your information safe.

 - You’re Using Your Work Network – If you’re logged into your work computer on your lunch break, you don’t want your employer to be able to see what you’ve been doing.
-Likewise, if you’re using your work computer to check your personal email account or read your favourite news website, you don’t want your employer to be able to see what you’re up to.
+Likewise, if you’re using your work computer to check your personal email account or read your favorite news website, you don’t want your employer to be able to see what you’re up to.
 A VPN can help keep your work network private and your internet habits out of sight.

 4 Things to Look for in a Great VPN Service

-A good VPN service should provide strong privacy and security features, be easy to use and come with a reasonable price tag.
+A good VPN service should provide strong privacy and security features, be easy to use, and come with a reasonable price tag.
 Here are a few things to look for when choosing a good VPN service.

-- Offordable price: While price is a big factor, it’s important to remember that you usually get what you pay for.
+- Affordable price: While price is a big factor, it’s important to remember that you usually get what you pay for.
 Cheap VPNs are notoriously insecure, leak data, have terrible privacy policies and don’t provide the service that you expect.

 - Strong Encryption – This is essential for keeping your data safe and secure while it’s being transmitted across the internet.